New Jersey Week In Crime – 19 February

 - 1 count of stalking

-33-year-old Mount Olive resident was charged for having sexual relationship with a teenage student.
+- 33-year-old Mount Olive resident was charged for having a sexual relationship with a teenage student.
 She accepted that she had sex with him twice.

-According to Wayne police, a Mahwah pair pretended to be representatives of a veteran’s charity and received donations of high amount.
+- According to Wayne police, a Mahwah pair pretended to be representatives of a veteran’s charity and received donations of high amounts.
 A 59-year-old man and a 57-year-old woman were charged with wrongful impersonation and theft by deception.

-A 44-year-old former mailman was taken into custody and accused of receiving $20,000 in paid injury leave from the U.S Postal Service while he was working on another job.
-He was charged for insurance fraud and theft by deception.
+- A 44-year-old former mailman was taken into custody and accused of receiving $20,000 in paid injury leave from the U.S Postal Service while he was working on another job.
+He was charged with insurance fraud and theft by deception.

 News Source: https://www.nj.com/